LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/evm-intercept-tx-rad.md

 }
 ```

 Now we are logging every pending transaction in the node mempool.
-The 'subscribe_new_pending_transactions' method returns a stream of pending transactions.
+The `subscribe_new_pending_transactions` method returns a stream of pending transactions.
 The stream is an iterator that returns a pending transaction hash.
-We can use the 'transaction' method of web3 to get the transaction details.
+We can use the `transaction` method of web3 to get the transaction details.
 The 'transaction' method returns a transaction object.
 The transaction object contains the transaction details.

 ### 3.5 Filter pending transactions

 We can filter pending transactions by the destination address.
-We can use the 'to' field of the transaction object to filter the transactions.
-The 'to' field contains the destination address of the transaction.
+We can use the `to` field of the transaction object to filter the transactions.
+The `to` field contains the destination address of the transaction.

 The address 0x31c8eacbffdd875c74b94b077895bd78cf1e64a3 is the RAD token.
 We will intercept the pending transactions of the RAD token.